binsoy69/game-of-life/README.md

 John Conway's Game of life
 - This program was built using procedural method
 - Pls feel free to change the code and make it OOP

+# INSTRUCTIONS
+- run view.py to play the game